Skip Ribbon Commands

 Derived Examination Score

-The calculation for the Derived Examination Score (DES) uses all available scores for the student in the affected study, the indicative grade for any external assessments provided by the school and the GAT component scores.
+The calculation for the DES uses all available scores for the student in the affected study, the indicative grade for any external assessments provided by the school, and the GAT component scores.
 For each approved application for a specific external assessment, the VCAA will calculate a range of possible scores using the DES.
 This will be calculated statistically from the student’s other assessments, including:

 If a student is eligible for a DES and the highest of the predictors is greater than the achieved external assessment score, the highest predictor is chosen as the final score for the student in the relevant external assessment.